per-gron/shuriken/src/rs/doc/custom_operators.md

 An "operator" in rs is a quite loosely defined concept.
 The only thing all operators have in common is that they create streams (objects that conform to the [Publisher concept](specification.md#1-publisher-code)).

+A Publisher in rs is similar to a future or a promise: It represents a possibly asynchronous computation.
+In most future libraries, a future either finishes successfully with a value, or it fails.
+An rs Publisher emits zero or more values, and after that it may complete or fail.
+For more detail, see the [specification](specification.md#1-publisher-code).

-In order to get a feeling for what operators can and must do, let's go through some progressively more complex examples.
+In order to get a feeling for what Publishers can and must do, let's go through some progressively more complex examples.

 * A trivial stream / Publisher
 * An empty stream
 * A failing stream
+* Making an operator
 * A synchronous stream with a single element
-* Making an operator out of it
 * A map operator
 * A sum operator
 * Continuing from here